Developed long before the war itself, the German Schlieffen Plan was part of an extensive military preparation. Unfortunately, it was doomed to fail.

-This became a concern, and the result was that the German armies moved closer together.
-The German armies, in an alteration of the plan, thus did not come around Paris to encircle it, but instead began their inward turn that had been projected for the Schlieffen Plan, further east.
+This became a concern, the result of which was that the German armies moved closer together.
+The German armies, in an alteration of the plan, did not come around Paris to encircle it but instead began their inward turn that had been projected for the Schlieffen Plan, further east.
 The result strategically was that the German armies had left their flanks exposed to Paris itself, not expecting that Paris would be the site of considerable resistance or military peril.

 This was the opportunity the allies had been waiting for.
 French and British forces counterattacked on the Marne from September 6 to 10, 1914.
-They were aided in this by a heroic and legendary effort, which was celebrated ever afterward, as hundreds of taxicabs—600 of them, to be precise—brought troops that had been stationed in Paris from Paris itself all the way out to the battlefield, shuttling these men back and forth to get them to the places where they needed to be.
+They were aided in this by a heroic and legendary effort, which was celebrated ever afterward, as hundreds of taxicabs—600 of them, to be precise—brought troops that had been stationed in Paris itself out to the battlefield, shuttling these men back and forth to get them to the places where they needed to be.

-Clearly the taxicabs and their forces were not the sole decisive element here, but it certainly gives a sense of the heroism that was involved in this mobilization to expel the invader.
+The taxicabs and their forces were not the sole decisive element, but it gives a sense of the heroism that was involved in this mobilization to expel the invader.
 Following an order from Colonel Hentsch, German forces fell back to the Aisne River and began to dig in.
-This was a crucial moment, as it was admission that the Schlieffen Plan had ultimately not succeeded, and it was also the beginning of trench warfare.
+This was a crucial moment: it was an admission that the Schlieffen Plan had ultimately not succeeded and was the beginning of trench warfare.

 Learn More: The Impact of World War I—New World Disorder